AliBaghizadeh/paper-search-agent/README.md

 ## 🌊 The Vision

 Finding relevant research papers in 2026 is an exercise in managing noise.
 Between ArXiv, Google Scholar, and Semantic Scholar, researchers are forced to navigate fragmented interfaces and repetitive results.
+I used this opportunity to leverage almost free resources on creating an agent that does the job as I would like.

-The **Paper Search Agent** is a unified ecosystem designed to act as your personal research concierge.
+The **Paper Search Agent** is a unified ecosystem designed to act as a personal research assistant.
 By combining **Local AI (Ollama)** for intent extraction, **n8n** for multi-threaded orchestration, and a **FastAPI/SQLite** stack for permanent memory, it delivers a high-resolution window into the latest scientific breakthroughs.
+At the same time, everything is limited to your local PC.

 ---